AskClaireGuiot/Exercise-6---Final-assignment/README.md

 ## Website Technical Requirements
 **Tips:**
-  - Remember to make regular commits and pushes.
-You will lose 30% of your grade if your commits don't document your progress.
+  - Remember to make regular commits and pushes. **A penalty of 40% will be deducted for unstafisfactory commits that do not demonsrate manual coding.**
   - Only use the code we have learnt in class.
   - *Don't use AI!* Instead ask for help using the Slack channel.
+  - Every student submission should be unique, with its own content, design, HTML and CSS.

 ### Website content must include:
 - [ ] 2 pages including the homepage